Filip Horanský

-Filip Horanský (/sk/; born 7 January 1993) is a retired professional tennis player from Slovakia.
+Filip Horanský (/sk/; born 7 January 1993) is a Slovak retired professional tennis player.

 Junior career

 Filip, with partner Jiří Veselý, won the 2011 Boys Doubles Australian Open.
 He also won the bronze medal in doubles at 2010 Summer Youth Olympics, partnering Jozef Kovalík.

 Professional career

 2018

 At 2018 Lyon Open, Horanský qualified for the first time into the main draw of an ATP event and he also earned his first win at this level, defeating João Sousa.
 In second round, he lost to Dušan Lajović in straight sets.
 Horanský then qualified into the main draw in Antalya, where he lost again to Lajović.